Plant DetailShow Menu

 Flower Description:

 Flowers are seldom seen.
-However, they are small, clustered on a spadix and surrounded by a modified leaf (the spathe).
+However, they are small, clustered on a creamy white spadix, and surrounded by a modified greenish leaf or spathe.

 • Leaves: